-Fuel Mandates: Oppose legislation that mandates the use or limits the supply of any specific fuel for gasoline, diesel or electricity generation.
+Fuel Mandates: Oppose legislation that mandates the use or limits the supply of any specific fuel.

 Electric Vehicle Infrastructure: Support the development of a market driven universal, statewide electric vehicle charging network that is strategically funded and will improve the quantity, quality and variety of electric vehicle charging amenities and business and consumer services available in the state.